Remarks on Nahm sums for symmetrizable matrices: Introduction

 \begin{acknowledgment} The author would like to thank Shunsuke Tsuchioka for fruitful discussions and for pointing out the identity \eqref{eq:double sum RR x}.
+The author also would like to thank Ole Warnaar for helpful comments.
 This work is supported by JSPS KAKENHI Grant Number JP21J00050. \end{acknowledgment}